 Maha portfolios: Ajit Pawar gets Finance, Anil Deshmukh Home

-Maharashtra Deputy Chief Minister and senior NCP leader Ajit Pawar has got the finance and planning department while his party colleague Anil Deshmukh is the new Home Minister of the state, a senior official said on Sunday.
+Maharashtra Deputy Chief Minister and senior NCP leader Ajit Pawar has got the finance and planning department while party colleague Anil Deshmukh is the state's new Home minister, a senior official said on Sunday.
 Besides, first-time Shiv Sena MLA Aaditya Thackeray, who is the son of Chief Minister Uddhav Thackeray, has been given charge of the environment, tourism and protocol departments, he said.

-Senior Congress leader Balasaheb Thorat has got the revenue ministry, the official added.
-With this allocation of portfolios, the Sharad Pawar- led NCP has got most of the 'plum' ministries.
+Senior Congress leader Balasaheb Thorat has got the revenue ministry while his party colleague and former chief minister Ashok Chavan got the Public Works Department (PWD)- excluding public undertakings, the official added.
+NCP's former leader of opposition in state Legislative Council Dhananjay Munde has got the social justice department while party leader Jitendra Awhad has been given housing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)